-The VRS log-in link as well as instructions on how to use the VRS can be found within the SDSU Extension VRS Guide located at: http://igrow.org/gardens/mastergardeners/ (under the volunteer resources tab).
+The VRS log-in link as well as instructions on how to use the VRS can be found within the SDSU Extension VRS Guide located at: extension.sdstate.edu (under the volunteer resources tab).

-For information on establishing a VRS account, please

-contact SDSU Extension Master Gardener Staff at: sdsu.sdmg@sdstate.edu.
+For information on establishing a VRS account, please contact SDSU Extension Master Gardener Staff at: sdsu.sdmg@sdstate.edu.

 SDSU Extension Master Gardeners that do not have access to a computer should consult with their Master Gardener Club Leadership.
-Each Master Gardener Club has reporting assistants that have volunteered to assist Master Gardeners with completing their reporting requirements.
 Master Gardeners not associated with a club or that could not obtain the assistance needed through their club should contact SDSU Extension Master Gardener Staff for assistance: sdsu.sdmg@sdstate.edu.